SamReilly/binary-star-system/README.md

-# BinaryStarSystem
+# Binary Star System Visualisation

-Visualisation of a binary star system for CS142 coursework 2 at warwick university
+Processing sketch visualisation of a bianry star system with interactive controls for modifying trajectory.